Siyavashshabani/Anomaly_detection_breast_cancer/README.md

 ![Train Image](https://github.com/sohaibcs1/Anomaly_detection_breast_cancer/raw/main/train.png)

+Structure of Training and Testing Processes.
+In the upper section, the diffusion model is trained using a collection of both unhealthy and healthy images.
+In the lower section, after training, an unhealthy image is passed through the diffusion model, producing a corresponding healthy image.
+By subtracting the input (unhealthy image) from the output (healthy image), the tumor sections are highlighted.

 # Model Architecture
 The structure of the proposed method consists of two main sections.
 The left section includes encoder and decoder blocks for transforming data into a low-dimensional space, while the central section is dedicated to the core diffusion model.